Thailand - When to Visit

 Beach & Relaxation

-December to March for Andaman coast beaches (Phuket, Krabi, Phi Phi), or January to April for Gulf coast islands (Koh Samui, Koh Phangan).
-These months offer sunny skies, calm seas, and ideal beach conditions.
+November to March for the Andaman Coast (Phuket, Krabi), or January to April for the Gulf Coast (Koh Samui, Koh Phangan), when seas are calm and rainfall is minimal.

 Cultural Exploration